NeoGeographyToolkit/StereoPipeline/docs/tools/wv_correct.rst

 is not supported, the tool will print a warning and will write on output the uncorrected input image).

-For muti-spectral images, corrections for the Green band (band 3) are supported for a handful of TDI for WV02.

-For WV03 PAN images, CCD artifacts appear to not be as significant, hence no corrections are planned for the near future.
+For WV03 PAN images, CCD artifacts are less noticeable than for WV01 and WV02, and they are not corrected at this time.

 Usage::